 We had some great success in 2015 with the passage of the landmark bill, SB 350, which has as its goal getting to 50% renewable energy and doubling energy efficiency by 2030.
 And then again in 2016 with the passage of SB 32 that set a goal of getting greenhouse gas emissions to 40% below 1990 levels by 2030.
-And then, of course, last year, passing SB 100.
+And then, of course, in 2018, passing SB 100 that set the goal of 100% renewable for electricity by 2050 and some goals for years prior.
 But this only means there is so much to do to get to these goals.
 We are fighting Big Oil and the big Investor Owned Utilities and need help.
+Last year the battle was mostly fought against those that want to slow down or even stop the Community Choice Energy program growth that has sped up the move for control of energy generation builf out to be local, renewable energy and 350 Bay Area did a good job of blocking that with our stands on bills.

 Big utilities want to block rooftop solar by making it more expensive and taking the benefits of solar away from most Californians as it challenges their business model.
 We need all the clean energy we can get to stop climate change, clean the air and strengthen our local economy, keeping in mind the protection of communities most affected by the pollution from fossil fuel infrastructure.
 350Marin, through 350 Bay Area, joined with Environment California, Vote Solar, the Sierra Club and others in the Coalition for Solar Rights to ask the CPUC to make the right decision for California and expand, not limit access to rooftop solar.
 This battle will likely continue in the state legislature as will much more related to the pace of renewable energy development and community choice energy programs, which are happening everywhere in CA now.
 We will be following this closely and be in Sacramento fighting as we will be locally.
 Please join us in these efforts.